forrtproject/forrtproject.github.io/content/reversals/reversals.md

 ](https://www.gwern.net/Hydrocephalus)(total citations: )
 * Alex Maier writes in with [a cool 2007 case study](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(07)61127-1/fulltext) of a man who got to 44 years old before anyone realized his severe hydrocephaly, through marriage and employment.
 IQ 75 (i.e. d=-1.7), which is higher than I expected, but still far short of the original claim, d=0.
 {{< /spoiler >}}

-* **Readiness potentials** [seem to be actually causal](https://www.discovermagazine.com/mind/libet-and-free-will-revisited), not diagnostic.
-So Libet’s studies also do not show what they purport to.
-We still don’t have free will (since random circuit noise can tip us when the evidence is weak), but in a different way.

-* [No good evidence](https://www.npr.org/sections/13.7/2013/12/02/248089436/the-truth-about-the-left-brain-right-brain-relationship) for **left/right hemisphere dominance correlating with personality differences**.
-No clear hemisphere dominance at all in [this study](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0071275).

 * **Oxytocin on trust.** Intranasal administration of oxytocin increases trust in strangers in a laboratory setting.
 {{< spoiler text="Statistics" >}}